 - Find bloggers that share your style aesthetic – or what you strive to achieve – and give them a follow.
 If you don’t want more in your inbox, follow them on your choice of social media, so you know when they post fresh content.

-- Create your own Style Boards on Pinterest (link here, to learn how-to).
+- Create your own Style Boards on Pinterest.
 I find it very helpful to Pin images or products that speak to me.
 This is a great way to learn more about your own personal style.

-- Unless you trust and understand the style and aesthetic of the influencer, beware of sponsored content and purchasing items off social media ads.
+- Unless you trust and understand the style and aesthetic of the influencer, beware of sponsored content and purchasing items from social media ads.

 - Put each newly purchased article of clothing, accessories or shoes to the test.
 Before your remove the tags, see if you can make 5 outfits with your new purchase.
 If you are struggling to work your new find into your closet, it may not be meant to be.